dmarttila/AlertPopUp-iOS13/README.md

 # AlertPopUp-iOS13

-Helper for creating alerts in iOS 13 - 15.2
+Package for creating alerts in iOS 13 - 15.2

-Usage:
+Example usage:

+[a sample view]
+import AlertPopUp-iOS13

+body....
 @State private var alertParams: AlertParams?
 VStack {
     Button("Alert with one button and action") {